mayurjobanputra/Gravity-HTML-Notifications/README.md

 - **Custom HTML Before and After**: Allows insertion of custom HTML before and after the email notification content.
 - **Simple Admin Interface**: Easy to use admin interface integrated into the WordPress dashboard.
 - **Gravity Forms Dependency Check**: Checks for the presence of Gravity Forms and deactivates itself if not found.

+## Contributions

+Your contributions are welcome!
+Please feel free to fork and expand this project as you see fit.
+If you have improvements or features you'd like to add, suggest a pull request, and I will consider merging it.

 ## Requirements